 The lawyers for the medical transport company argued at trial that the man did not die from any injuries in this crash but rather from any one of his list of pre-existing medical conditions.
 That he died from diabetes (he was a double amputee), requiring dialysis treatment three times per week, high cholesterol that resulted in 80% of his heart arteries being blocked, an enlarged heart (twice the size of a normal heart), or any of his other pre-existing conditions.
 In the end, they argued that his pre-existing medical conditions were what killed him and that this crash had nothing to do with his death.

 The Insurance Company for the medical transport tendered their last offer about two months before trial in the amount of $125,000.
-The Rodriguez & Associates team said, “We’ll see you in court because old peoples’ lives matter!”
+The Bakersfield wrongful death attorneys at Rodriguez & Associates said, “We’ll see you in court because old peoples’ lives matter!”